 5. Subscription e-commerce developed in China

 Subscription e-commerce is a combination of subscription model and e-commerce channels.
 Similar to newspaper and magazine subscription, subscribers receive subscribed products or services regularly.
-Consumers make one-time payment and do not need to select product repeatedly.
+Consumers make a one-time payment and do not need to select product repeatedly.
 If they are dissatisfied with the subscription service, they can stop the service at any time.
 Subscription e-commerce transformed the consumption scenario from “consumers searching for products” into “products searching for consumers”.
 From the efficiency point of view, subscription e-commerce is the optimized version of traditional searching-based e-commerce.

 Subscription e-commerce model has been widely developed overseas in recent years.
 Stitch Fix is a good example.
 After users register at Stitch Fix, the website will collect 85 types of data, including style, size, price range and so on.
 Then the system will apply an “AI + Stylist” model to select and send five pieces of fashion items to users.
 Stitch Fix was listed on Nasdaq in November 2017, with a sales turnover of USD 1.2B in the fiscal year of 2018.

 In China, subscription e-commerce has just emerged.
-In 2018, eight subscription e-commerce platforms obtained funding support, which was more than the number of previous two years combined.
+In 2018, eight subscription e-commerce platforms obtained funding support, which was more than previous two years combined.
 These platforms are menswear platform Champzee (垂衣), Jinyihe (锦衣盒) and Less&More, womenswear platform TheLook, Box Fantasia (秘盒幻想曲) and Abox (壹盒) , pet supply platform MollyBox (魔力猫盒) and flower platform Flower Plus (花+) .

 6. New tea drinks were popular and “Third space” became increasingly important